carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20201109.md

 2. Gradual cleanup of case records with multiple service files incorrectly connected to other contacts from old system.  >> to another week
 3. Continued to design UI for DHS codes for Types of Seizures.
 Designing UI for streamlined values and accurate responses, given ~40 values and multiple selection is possible. >> to another week
 4. Removed Correspondence object, reduced Tribute object usage for tracking sympathy cards only.  >> to another week
-5. Continued to delete obsolete fields from Account/Contact object, locating hard connections where necessary. >> to another week
+5. Continued to delete obsolete fields from Account, Contact, CaseRec Intake objects, locating hard connections where necessary. >> to another week
 6. Continued to manually identify potential duplicates using exported spreadsheet, making use of duplicate record sets.  >> to another week
-7. Monitored errors when moving members between households.
-And anonymous account creation  >> to another week
-8. Contacted SF Support about new error when moving members between households.
-No contacts are populating in searchbox.
-9. Continued Client Forms changes.
-Analyzed existing data for Background form and prepped for consolidation.
-Adjusted/created relevant Case Record fields to accommodate new changes, established relevant access.
-[Waited for an overnight refresh of configuration on FormTitan to establish mapping.]
-Revised Goals and Background forms in FormTitan.
-Designed and drafted new Goals and Background pdf templates using dynamic feature.
-Analyzed and adjusted Goals and Background field mapping from FormTitan to CaseRecord, CaseRecord to FormTitan, and from FormTitan to the static pdf.
-Added live testing form to E-Forms button.
-Setup a Signed/Unsigned stamp for the static Goals and Background pdfs.
-10. Rolled out new Counseling Form to Clinical Dept staff?
-11. Setup a Signed/Unsigned stamp for the existing Consent, Info Release, and Contact pdfs.
-Rolled these smaller changes out to Client Services staff?
-12. Analyzed intake Flows and case record Processes to identify deprecated fields.
-13. Continued to research options for requesting client signatures virtually through FormTitan.
-Live form too risky and pdf templates too complex to handle unique case records.
+7. Launched updated Forms to case managers.
+8. Adjusted DHS Quarterly base report to include Goals set in Clinical Form.
+9. Revised Client Services manual and Reporting manual to reflect new forms changes.
+10. Monitored for issues after launch of Clinical Form and updates to Client Forms.

 27. Recreated ROCS report that was driven by the past Attendance-Activity disconnection.  but maybe not safe until duplicate record issue is confirmed fixed … >> to another week
 28. Discussions about Activities via Programs dept (Leia) and creating Case Records.  ????